santiagobonessi/queue-project/README.md

-# Socket Server Basico
+# Queue Software

-Un servidor de Websockets usando Node, Express y Socket.io
+A queue software to manage Tickets using  Node, Express y Socket.io

-Temas cubiertos en mi curso de Node de cero a experto